 More often than not, cerebral palsy is preventable, if you and your doctor practice due diligence.
 Making sure you have the healthiest pregnancy and delivery as possible is the best way to ensure the health of your newborn.
 However, mistakes can and do occur.
 Some of the mistakes that can cause cerebral palsy are the result of another person’s negligence.

-The attorneys of Oshman & Mirisola have handled many birth injury cases, and we want to empower your efforts to make a positive impact in the quality of your child’s life.
+The attorneys of The Oshman Firm have handled many birth injury cases, and we want to empower your efforts to make a positive impact in the quality of your child’s life.
 If you feel your child’s birth injury was caused by medical staff negligence, please contact us today for a free case evaluation.

 - Section 1 Causes of Cerebral Palsy